LingmoOS-Testing/lingmo-nix/README.md

 Visit [NixOS Manual](https://nixos.org/manual/nixos/stable) to learn what is NixOS.

-Visit [](https://nixos.wiki/wiki/Nixpkgs/Create_and_debug_packages) to learn how to build Nixpkgs.
+Visit [NixOS Wiki](https://nixos.wiki/wiki/Nixpkgs/Create_and_debug_packages) to learn how to build Nixpkgs.
 (Important in compiled LingmoOS Apps to NixOS executable binary packages.)